EJ-Lan/BearHub/README.md

 ## Getting Started

-To get started with BearHub, follow these steps: (THIS SECTION IS STILL UNDER CONSTRUCTION AS THE BASE PROJECT IS UNFINISHED)
+To get started with BearHub, follow these steps: (STILL UNDER CONSTRUCTION AS THE BASE PROJECT IS UNFINISHED)

 1. Clone the repository: git clone https://github.com/EJ-Lan/BearHub.git
 2. Start the development server or set up the necessary environment as per your project requirements.